 - Configure the Windows Firewall rules to allow network connections to WMI,

 - Grant appropriate user access permissions.

 Configuring Windows Firewall

 Connecting to WMI remotely requires that you first configure the Windows Firewall on the server to allow this.
 Incorrect Windows Firewall settings are usually identified by receiving the "RPC Server Unavailable" error message when trying to remotely connect to the VisualSVN Server using the management console.

-More detailed instructions are available in the article KB21: Configuring Windows Firewall to Enable Remote Administration.
+For specific instructions consider the KB21: Configuring Windows Firewall to Enable Remote Administration article.

 Configuring Security settings

 The following permissions are required to administer VisualSVN Server remotely: